The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 NHS England has a number of Directorates which collaborate to create and implement policy via direct commissioning of services and through provision of support for and oversight of CCG commissioning of health services:

-The Medical leads the negotiations with PSNC, working with the other directorates such as the Commissioning Operations and Nursing directorates, where required, and the Department of Health.
+The Medical directorate leads the negotiations with PSNC, working with the other directorates such as the Operations and Information and Nursing directorates, where required, and the Department of Health.

-The Commissioning Operations directorate contains a central team and four regional teams:
+The Operations and Information directorate contains a central team and four regional teams:

 - Midlands and East